Zombi 2: Reception

-Writing for AllMovie, Robert Firsching described Zombi 2 as a "relatively well made shocker" which "led to the zombie-gore film becoming the dominant motif of 1980s Italian horror".
+Writing for AllMovie, Robert Firsching described Zombi 2 as a "relatively well-made shocker" which "led to the zombie-gore film becoming the dominant motif of 1980s Italian horror".
 Firsching rated the film three stars out of five.
 Empires Kim Newman awarded the film two stars out of five, chalking up much of its "video nasty" reputation to the "eye gouging" scene, comparing this unfavourably to similar material in 1929's Un Chien Andalou.
 Newman did compliment several sequences as interesting, particularly one underwater scene depicting a zombie attacking a shark, but found that overall the film did not "keep up the pace or plausibility sufficiently".

+According to Simone Brioni, Zombi 2 (1979) can be interpreted through a postcolonial and psychoanalytic lens as expressing anxieties rooted in Italy’s colonial past.
+Brioni argues that the film’s colonial overtones evoke a collective unconscious fear of African immigration, metaphorically “resurrecting” suppressed memories of Italian colonial violence in Africa.
+He further suggests that xenophobic political discourse has appropriated horror imagery—particularly that of zombie films—to stigmatize immigrants.

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 42% based on 26 reviews, with a weighted average rating of 5.30/10.
 Its consensus reads "Zombi 2 is an absurdly graphic zombie movie legendary for some gory scenes and nothing in between".
 On Metacritic, the film has a score of 54 out of 100 based on reviews from 8 critics, indicating "mixed or average reviews".

+Legacy

+Despite being shown as a knock off fake sequel to Dawn of the Dead, Zombie (Zombi 2) has developed a cult following, becoming well known for the underwater zombie vs shark scene and the eyeball death scene.

+Dead Island and Dead Island: Riptide that were released in 2011 and 2013 take inspiration from Zombie (Zombi 2), as both games are about a group of people trying to escape a zombie outbreak on a tropical island.

+The success of Zombi 2 led to an official sequel, Zombi 3, directed by Lucio Fulci, co-directed by Bruno Mattei, with second unit work by Claudio Fragrasso.
+Fragrasso co-wrote Zombi 3s screenplay with his wife, Rossella Drudi, who went uncredited.
+A string of unofficial sequels in the Zombi film series, including Zombi 4: After Death and Zombi 5: Killing Birds were also released.
+The success of Zombi 2 led to a series of horror films being rereleased as "Zombi" movies, despite having no connection to Zombi 2.